-6.1.5 Site and Risk Assessment
+6.1.5 Site and risk assessment

-The degree of water present within the ground, and the propensity for waterlogging to occur over the lifetime of a structure, is a principal driver in assessing risk and the degree of waterproofing required.
-Simplistically, if a basement is constructed into a permanent high water table, then the degree of protection will necessarily be greater than a similar structure constructed into a generally dry site.
+The degree of water present within the ground and the propensity for waterlogging to occur over the lifetime of a structure is a principal driver in assessing risk and the degree of waterproofing required.
+Simplistically, if a basement is constructed into a permanently high water table then the degree of protection will required be greater than a similar structure constructed into a generally dry site.

-Assessment of a site must be based on the results of the site investigation and other site-specific factors.
-Seasonal variations in the water table must be accounted for unless long-term monitoring is undertaken.
-However, even where standing water levels are not noted during such pre-start site investigation, the drainage characteristics of the ground must receive particular attention.
+- An assessment of a site must be based on the results of the site investigation and other sitespecific factors. - Seasonal variations in the water table must be accounted for unless long-term monitoring is undertaken. - Where standing water levels are not noted during a pre-start site investigation, the drainage characteristics of the ground must receive particular attention.

 Soils with low permeability represent a risk of waterlogging or encouraging a 'perched water table', where water stands temporarily or permanently within the ground against a structure, and arguably this affects more properties with basements versus the true water table level.

-Other factors, such as topography and orientation, may have a bearing on the propensity for pressure to come to bear, and should also receive consideration.
+Other factors, such as topography and orientation, may have an impact on the propensity for pressure to come to bear and should also receive consideration.
 Further guidance on the drainage characteristics associated with different types of ground is included within the Basement Information Centre publication Basements: Waterproofing - General Guidance to BS 8102: 2009.